anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-17.md

-# Module 17: (Optional) Run a PySpark Notebook on the Managed Notebook instance on Vertex AI Workbench
+# Module 17: (Optional) Run a PySpark Notebook (Chicago Crimes Analysis) on the Managed Notebook instance on Vertex AI Workbench

 THIS IS A PREVIEW FEATURE (OCT 2022) AND NEEDS ALLOW_LISTING.<br><br>